Skip to main content

 Embedded Properties

-Embedded properties (Composite properites) merge multiple columns in the database into an integral whole, map them to a non-entity custom type, and then use this custom property to declare a property for the entity.
+Embedded properties (Composite properties) merge multiple columns in the database into an integral whole, map them to a non-entity custom type, and then use this custom type to declare a property for the entity.

 As Ordinary Field